jesp209i/AcmeCorp/readme.md

 # Acme Corporation Task
-The following ports needs to be available:
+The following ports needs to be available locally:
 - 1433, 5000, 5001, 8080

-The following frameworks are needed:
+The following frameworks are needed to run project:
 - Docker
 - npm
 - Dotnet sdk or Visual Studio